Chalarangelo/jsiqle/README.md

 - `defaultValue`: (Optional) A value that will be used as the default for records with an empty value in this field.
 The `defaultValue` must be either `null` (default) or a valid value for the given type.
 - `validators`: (Optional) An object that defines what validations the field needs to pass.
 More information can be found below.

-In the case of defining the field in the model definition, the `name` should be defined as the key that the object corresponds to.
+In the case of defining the field in the model definition, the field `name` should be defined as the key that the object corresponds to.
+In case of defining the field individually, the field `name` should be defined as part of the field object definition.

+Additionally, in the case of simple fields that only need a `type` definition and are defined as part of the model definition, the model object can be replaced with the `type` string.

 ##### Field types